 Agnes Water Beach – Look for shells and driftwood on the 6 km sandy beach walk during the outgoing tide.

 Bustard Bay – One of the few places in Queensland the sun sets over the water.

 1770 Beach – The boats in the marina make for a stunning view at sunset and a great place to enjoy cold drinks from the Tree Hotel across the road.
 The best view is down past the 1770 Camp ground further down the beach.

 1770 Headlands Lookout – Stunning views on Captain Cook Drive and a gorgeous place for sunrise.

 Agnes Water Beach – Wake up early and watch the sunrise over the ocean.

-Middle Rocks – Deepwater National Park – Spectacular sunrises with silhouettes of the rocks.
+Middle Rocks – Deepwater National Park – Spectacular sunrise with silhouettes of the rocks.

 Eurimbula Creek – Eurimbula Creek campground – Sit on the beach and watch technicolour sunrise and sunsets from here.

-Red Rock walk – If starting the walk early the sunrise along here are well worth the early wake-up!
+Red Rock walk – If starting the walk early the sunrise along here is well worth the early wake-up!